tursoft/tursoft-angular-components/README.md

 # tursoft-angular-components

-The aim of this project is to demonstrate same samples about how to develop and publish angular components.
+The aim of this project is to demonstrate some samples about how to develop and publish angular components.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Components
 * *ngx-photo-card*